Practice making words on a super fun Easter Egg scavenger hunt!

 They were so excited to hunt for them.
 The boys didn’t really give me a chance to hide them!
 I finally shut the doors to the living room only and hid them just in the one room quickly.

 Then the boys went on a hunt to find their eggs.

 As they found them, they opened them up to find an egg full of letters!

 Make Words with an Egg Scavenger Hunt

 Once all the eggs were found, they sat down to make their spring words.

-I think it would have been easier if I had wrote the words in uppercase letters [since that’s what the foam letters are], but I wanted Henry to be able to match them up that way too.
+I think it would have been easier if I had written the words in uppercase letters since that’s what the foam letters are.
+I wanted Henry to be able to match lowercase to uppercase, too.

-Words like ‘cross’ and ‘spring’ did well.
-We also spelled out ‘egg’, ‘flower’ and the boys’ names as well.
+Words like “cross” and “spring” did well.
+We also spelled out “egg,” “flower,” and the boys’ names as well.